-Best Cartman Moment: A tie between sticking a suppository up Butters' ass, and when he gets off a plane without eating for days and eats toothpaste.
+Best Cartman Moment: Getting off a plane without eating for days and immediately grabbing the toothpaste.

 The Butters-Cartman relationship is one of South Park's great dynamics.
-It's also always been fun to see Cartman's evil plans be broken by his own hubris.
+Cartman's evil plans are typically broken by his own hubris—all the better, when it's at the hands of the town's most naiive kid.
 That happens to hilarious detail when he pretends to be the robot, Awesome-O.

 Aired: April 19, 2000